“Modern, on-brand, and easy-to-use.”

 3. Share their performances with the world

 By far, the biggest asset that Bienen School of Music has in terms of web content is the videos of performances.
 For almost every performance they host, Bienen professionally captures the performance and now, with The Davee Media Library, they have a modern, digital hub to archive and share performances with all of their audiences, including prospective and current students.

 With filters and search functionality, it’s easy for users to explore and find other performances that they either attended (or had to miss) throughout the year.
 And, because students perform throughout their time at the Bienen, they can send their performance to friends and family, share them on social, and include in their music portfolio.
 One of the most exciting things for any artist is sharing their work with the world.
 Now, it couldn’t be easier.

-So, with all of this strategy, designing, and developing, did we do a good job?
+So, with all of this strategy, designing, and developing, did we meet our goals?
 Did we build something to help Northwestern Bienen School of Music attract students.
 Did we help differentiate their brand, serve their students, and increase recruitment, including international student enrollment?

 A few months after launch, we asked our partner on the project, Katelyn Balling, Senior Communications Coordinator, to give us feedback.
 Specifically, we asked what one of the biggest impacts she’d seen since the website launch.

 “Several things to come to mind but I would say the positive feedback we’ve received from students, faculty, and prospective applicants has been most impactful and rewarding.

 I recently received this note from one of our musicology professors regarding a prospective PhD applicant and his reaction to our website (I’ve redacted the names):